5h1ngy/dsk-electron-react-project-manager/README.md

 Two ready-to-use presets live at the repo root:

-- `.env.desktop` → offline Electron runtime (IPC bridge + DevTools).
+- `env/.env.desktop` → offline Electron runtime (IPC bridge + DevTools).
-- `.env.webapp` → standalone browser UI + REST backend (HTTP calls).
+- `env/.env.webapp` → standalone browser UI + REST backend (HTTP calls).
-- `.env.backend` → dedicated settings for the REST backend service and seeding CLI.
+- `env/.env.backend` → dedicated settings for the REST backend service and seeding CLI.

-Copy the one you need to `.env` (or export the same variables) before running commands.
+Copy the one you need to `env/.env` (or export the same variables) before running commands.
 The `APP_RUNTIME` / `VITE_APP_RUNTIME` pair toggles the renderer transport so Electron sticks to IPC while the webapp automatically enables the HTTP bridge and proxy.

 | Variable                            | Default               | Description                                                                  |
 | ----------------------------------- | --------------------- | ---------------------------------------------------------------------------- |